Find Out Easy Ways to Decorate for the Seasons

 Changing out blankets each season is simple but gives an instant uplift to a room.

-The huge grey chunky blanket draped on the back of our leather sofa, in the photo above, is a favorite with my family on cold winter days.
+The huge grey chunky blanket draped on the back of our leather sofa in the photo above is a favorite with my family on cold winter days.

-I found it at Pottery Barn for 50% off.
-I don’t have a link.
 Keep an eye out for sales cause these can be a bit pricey.

 A blanket folded neatly on the side of a chair or sofa keeps them available for the next loved one.